-As at November 30, 2019, Strategic Metals Ltd. ("Strategic") had a 43.17% interest in the Company (November 30, 2018 - 45.26%).
-The Company and Strategic have certain common Officers, and the large share position of Strategic in the Company gives it control of the Company.
-During the year ended November 30, 2019, Strategic subscribed to 1,562,500 non-flow-through units of the Company pursuant to the private placement completed during the year then ended (Note 9(a)) for gross proceeds of \$125,000.
-In addition, key management personnel and Directors and other related parties subscribed to 2,262,500 non-flow-through units and 450,000 flow-through units of the private placement, for gross proceeds of \$226,000.
+On May 28, 2019, the Company completed a private placement with Strategic whereby Strategic subscribed to 1,562,500 non-flow-through units of the Company for gross proceeds of \$125,000 pursuant to the private placement completed during the year then ended.
+In addition, key management personnel and Directors and other related parties subscribed to 2,262,500 non-flow-through units and 450,000 flow-through units of the private placement, for gross proceeds of \$226,000 (Note 9).